Kailash Satyarthi’s Nobel citation stolen

 New Delhi, Feb 7 (IANS) Child rights activist Kailash Satyarthi’s house here was burgled and his Nobel Prize citation stolen among other things, police said on Tuesday.

-The burglary took place on Monday night in Alaknanda in south Delhi.
-Satyarthi and his wife are currently attending the World Summit of Nobel Peace Laureates in the US.
+The burglary took place on Monday night in Alakananda in south Delhi.
+Satyarthi and his wife are currently attending the World Summit of Nobel Peace Laureates in Colombia.

 “The burglars entered the house breaking a window and a ventilator.
 The verification of the objects stolen is on.
 Among the things stolen is his Nobel prize citation,” Deputy Commissioner of Police Romil Baniya said.